PiDiaries/RetroPie-Setup/README.md

 ------

 This script just simplifies the usage of the great works of many other people that enjoy the spirit of retrogaming.
 Many thanks go to them!

+Things done in this fork
+added system and rom folder for mame2003-plus removed genesis symlink removed kodi and Retroarch config folders symlinks.
+Now point to standard home folder configs.